heycalmdown/navigate-cursor-history/README.md

 - Navigate Cursor History: Go forward

 You can set hotkeys for the commands. `^-` for the backward and `^=` for the forward.

-### Installation

-As it is not a registered plugin you need to install it manually.

-- Clone the repository in your plugin folder(Usually `{your-vault}/.obsidian/plugins`)
-- `npm install`
-- `npm run build`
-- Reload Obsidian